tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 The
 [AJATT site](http://www.alljapaneseallthetime.com/blog/all-japanese-all-the-time-ajatt-how-to-learn-japanese-on-your-own-having-fun-and-to-fluency/)
 is great.
-One thing it is bad at, however, is telling up to date information about technology and tools one may use.
+One thing it is bad at, however, is telling up-to-date information about technology and tools one may use.
 I've got you covered on the [tools](our-immersion-learning-toolset.html), **and more**.